Shalhoo/Shalhoo/README.md

-- 👋 Hi, I’m Shalhoo
+I am Shalhoo
-- 👀 I’m interested in studying i guess everything i can reach
+* Interested in studying i guess everything i can reach
-- 🌱 Currently learning js/c++/ML/Python
+* Currently learning js/c++/ML/Python
-- 💞️ Looking for any challenges and courses to improve my skills
+* Looking for any challenges and courses to improve my skills
-- 📫 How to reach me shalhoo88@gmail.com
+* How to reach me shalhoo88@gmail.com

 <!---
 Shalhoo/Shalhoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.